lugerlakes/covid-nhmm/README.md

 ## Environment Setup
 This project requires **Python ≥ 3.11** and **R ≥ 4.5.0**.

-**Note:** We use `rpy2` to interface with R and require that the R executable is added to your PATH.
+> **Note:** We use `rpy2` to interface with R. Ensure that the R executable is available in your `PATH` environment variable.
+You can verify with `R --version` in a new terminal session.

 ---

 ### Windows Setup (via PowerShell):